Schools and sites

 Supervision and site coordination claims are governed by the relevant states' industrial agreements.

-From 1 January 2020 new pay rates will be introduced for Supervising Teachers.
-Any outstanding claims prior to 1 January 2020 will be paid at the 2019 rate of pay ($4.21/hour to a maximum of 21.05/day).
-No claims will be processed for placements occurring in 2019 (or earlier) after 25 May 2020.
+From 1 January 2021 new pay rates will be introduced for Supervising Teachers.
+Any outstanding claims from January 1 to December 31 2020 will be paid at the 2020 rate of pay ($6.00/hour to a maximum of $30.00/day).
+No claims will be processed for placements occurring in 2020 after 10 May 2021.
+No claims from supervisions prior to 2020 will be paid after 25 May 2020.

 To claim for any Professional Experience placement, one claim form needs to be completed by each Supervising Teacher at the end of the Professional Experience.
-From Semester 1, 2020, Supervising Teachers will have one calendar year to claim their payments.
-The agreed rate, Australia-wide, for supervision of preservice teachers from 1 January 2020 is $6.00 per hour/per preservice teacher with a maximum of 5 hours per day able to be claimed.
+Supervising Teachers will have one calendar year to claim their payments.
+The agreed rate, Australia-wide, for supervision of preservice teachers from 1 January 2020 is $6.80 per hour/per preservice teacher with a maximum of 5 hours per day able to be claimed.

 If a Professional Experience does not continue for the full number of days, Supervising Teachers can only claim the days that they supervised preservice teachers (not the entire block of time).